DonkRonk17/quick-env-switcher/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ to solve the daily pain of switching between projects.
+Built by Randell Logan Smith and Team Brain with ❤️ to solve the daily pain of switching between projects.

 ---